Documentary Media Platform · Podcast · Oral History · Film

 § 04 — Host & Founder

 Truman Scholar.
-Documentary filmmaker.
-Oral historian.
-Yasmine Ware built Yasmine's Warehouse from a high school podcast in 2019 into an award-winning cross-platform operation with over 1.2 million views.
+Stamps Scholar.
+Documentary filmmaker, oral historian, and national security policy researcher.
+Yasmine Ware built Yasmine's Warehouse from a high school podcast in 2019 into an award-winning cross-platform archive with over 1.2 million views.

-From the Mississippi Legislature to the White House press room, from Mound Bayou to the United Nations — her work insists that every community deserves its own permanent record.
+From NATO Headquarters in Brussels to the UN in Vienna, from the Mississippi Legislature to the White House press room — her work insists that every community deserves its own permanent record.

 § 05 — Field Work